 Showcasing an eleven metre long pool, the installation will ‘celebrate and explore one of Australia’s greatest cultural symbols’.
 It is certainly all about informing and reminding us about one of the great iconic symbols that has contributed to the development of our contemporary cultural identity.

-“Whether natural or manmade, inland or coastal, pools are undeniably linked to the Australian lifestyle and our national psyche,” noted Tony Elwood Director of the National Gallery of Victoria recently.
-“We encourage visitors to dangle their feet in the water or relax poolside as they reflect on the idea of the pool as a place of cultural exchange, socialising, competition and reminiscence’, he said.
+“Whether natural or manmade, inland or coastal, pools are undeniably linked to the Australian lifestyle and our national psyche,” Tony Elwood Director of the National Gallery of Victoria said “We encourage visitors to dangle their feet in the water or relax poolside as they reflect on the idea of the pool as a place of cultural exchange, socialising, competition and reminiscence’, he said.

 Presented by the Australian Institute of Architects at the 2016 Venice Architecture Biennale as a catalyst for change, the exhibition has many stories to tell about how the pool met-morphed from a natural rock pool at the seashore, to become an integral aspect of the great Aussie backyard and lifestyle.

 Curated by Isabelle Toland and Amelia Holliday from Aileen Sage Architects, together with independent strategist Michelle Tabet, the installation received more than 100,000 visitors when it was on show last year in Venice.
 The Curators are promising there will be a great deal going on just below the surface.